kodebae/git-intermediate-techniques-3082618/README.md

 # 👾 Git Intermediate Training

 ### Accompanying technical documentation for the LinkedIn Learning course Git Intermediate Techniques.
 I will leave the original README.md notes from the course  below.
+The origional course can be accessed via LinkedIn Learning.
 ---

 # Intermediate Git Concepts